Guide To Sikh Weddings

 Chauthi - Group Photo

-Pani Bharna
+Pani Bharna:

 The bride arrives at her parental home after marriage, where her family welcomes her with open arms and performs a small ritual of offering water to the bride as a symbol of rejuvenation.